AWS Security Lake Input

 Provide a unique name for your new input.

-AWS Security Lake Region The Security Lake region where the subscriber is created.
+Security Lake Region The Security Lake region where the subscriber is created.

 SQS Queue Name The SQS queue name created by the Security Lake subscriber.